 However, from the point of view of using the structure, the design is flawed, since the absence of horizontal restraint in practically all the conveyor trusses causes high displacements, reaching 4.0 centimeters during belt stretching and 6.7 centimeters in cases where the structure is set back due to temperatures of around 20°C.

-Figure 3 shows the longitudinal displacement of the conveyor during belt stretching.
+Figure 3, in turn, shows the longitudinal displacement of the conveyor during belt tensioning.

 Figure 3: Shrinkage of the structure during belt stretching.
 [2]

-Figure 4 shows the same situation on a reduced scale, showing some of the structure's shrinkage rates in centimetres.
+Similarly, Figure 4 shows the same situation on a reduced scale, highlighting some of the structure’s shrinkage measurements in centimeters.

 Figure 4: Focus on structure shrinkage for belt shrinkage condition.
 [2]